lawrennd/old_talks/_neurips/includes/calibration-correlation-of-duplicate-papers.md

         pair.sort(key=int)
         duplicate_list.append(pair)}

-\notes{Next we compute the correlation coefficients for the duplicated papers for the average impact and quality scores.}
+\notes{Next, we compute the correlation coefficients for the duplicated papers for the average impact and quality scores.}

 \code{quality = []